allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## Summary

-We achieved very good results by even not touching a processing code.
+We achieved very good results without even touching a processing code.
 Speculative approach provided good results.
 There may still be some space for optimization, but within a given timeframe I treat those results as very good and do not find more reasons to further optimize the environment and configuration of the Dataflow job.

-Also specified strategies do not have to lead to cost optimizations in other pipelines.
+Also, specified strategies do not have to lead to cost optimizations in other pipelines.
-As every data pipeline is different, some changes which brought cost reduction in this example, may in different data pipeline result in increased processing cost.
+As every data pipeline is different, some changes which brought cost reduction in this example may result in increased processing cost in different data pipelines.
-What is the most important in this article — how to approach cost optimization of a data pipeline, not which type of resources to choose.
+What is most important in this article: how to approach cost optimization of a data pipeline, not which type of resources to choose.

 [^1]: Presented figures are only estimates based on a single run (with only 3% of input data) and extrapolated to the whole year with the assumption that processing the whole dataset will result in the same savings, like processing 3% of source data.
 [^2]: CoreMark results from [CoreMark scores provided by Google Cloud itself](https://cloud.google.com/compute/docs/benchmarks-linux), taken at 05.04.2024.